aws-samples/karpenter-blueprints/blueprints/reserved-headroom/README.md

 # Reserved Headroom (DaemonSet) Blueprint

 ## Purpose
-You might want to ensure there is always **reserved resources capacity on each node** for spiky or bursty workloads.
+You might want to ensure there is always **reserved resources capacity on a specific nodes or nodepools** for spiky or bursty workloads.
 Unlike the classic overprovisioning pattern that warms up new nodes by running low-priority pods, reserved headroom guarantees that a slice of CPU and memory remains available **within existing nodes**.
 This ensures burst-critical workloads can start immediately without waiting for new nodes or being throttled by full utilization.

-The headroom DaemonSet works by running lightweight `pause` pods that **request** CPU and memory on each node without actually consuming them.
+The headroom DaemonSet works by running low-priority pods that **reserve** CPU and memory resources from a node while performing useful tasks like log cleanup and system maintenance.
-This means the Kubernetes scheduler marks those resources as “in use,” preventing normal workloads from filling the node completely.
+This means the Kubernetes scheduler marks those resources as “in use”, preventing normal workloads from filling the node completely.
 When a burst-critical workload arrives, it can immediately preempt the headroom pod and gain access to that reserved slice of CPU/memory.
-In practice, this ensures that resources stay free for spiky workloads without wasting capacity on actual resource-consuming pods.
+In practice, this ensures that resources stay free for spiky workloads while utilizing capacity for productive background processing.

 - **Overprovisioning**: Warm up cluster-level capacity by forcing scale-out.
 - **Reserved Headroom**: Reserve node-level capacity so workloads already placed on a node can burst quickly.

+## When to Use This Blueprint

+**✅ Use this pattern when:**
+- You need **immediate burst capacity** on existing nodes without waiting for scale-out
+- You have **legitimate low-priority pods** that can run continuously (log processing, cleanup, monitoring)
+- Your burst workloads have **unpredictable timing** and need instant resource access
+- You want to **maximize resource utilization** while maintaining burst capability

+**❌ Avoid this pattern when:**
+- You don't have useful background work to run (pure resource waste)
+- Your cluster scales frequently - **headroom scales proportionally with node count**, leading to significant resource waste
+- Your burst workloads are **unpredictable in size** or **very large** - reserved headroom may not be sufficient, requiring new nodes anyway
+- You prefer **cluster-level scaling** over **node-level resource reservation** - overprovisioning or cluster autoscaling might be simpler

+**💡 Best Practice:** Target specific node pools with appropriate workload characteristics rather than applying cluster-wide.

 ## Requirements
 * A Kubernetes cluster with Karpenter installed.
 You can use the blueprint we've used to test this pattern at the `cluster` folder in the root of this repository.